 In 2013 we decided to start milking cows again, this time with a robot.
 In November 2013 everything came together and we started our dairy farming business again and I was able to also carry on my role as a Sales Rep.

-Since starting as a ‘Sales Rep’ John has forged a considerable reputation and can always be relied on to say it how he sees it.
+Since starting as a what he calls a ‘Sales Rep’ but what we call a Dairy Feeds Advisor, John has forged a considerable reputation and can always be relied on to say it how he sees it!

 M : 07971 123984

 Whilst Matt is the technical manager of our forage services team he is also part of our ruminant technical team.

 Matt’s background is in dairy consultancy and practical farm management, and he joins our team to help us provide our customers with a holistic approach to feeding livestock by bringing together nutrition and innovative grassland management.

 He thinks deeply about the farm situation and will tailor our product around the individual needs of each customer.